-What is happening
+What is Happening

 Kambiz, the first of the refugees we are sponsoring, arrived on July 14 from Iran via Turkey.
-With the generous help of cathedral parishioners, we have been able to find both temporary and long-term housing – a key part of our sponsorship commitment.
+With the generous help of cathedral parishioners, we have been able to find both temporary and long-term affordable housing – a key part of our sponsorship commitment.
 And then there have been the many, many other aspects of settlement: meetings with a Woodgreen settlement worker, obtaining OHIP, setting up phone and banking, registering for English as a Second Language classes, accessing medical and dental care, orientation to the TTC, etc. This work requires Farsi interpreters.
-On some occasions, the interpretation has been provided by members of a family the Cathedral sponsored in 1989 – a moving example of the benefits of refugee sponsorship to both the refugees being sponsored and Canadian society.
-Refugee sponsorship also requires flexibility and a willingness to step in on short notice, which committee members have done with skill and good grace.
+On some occasions, the interpretation has ben provided by members of a family the Cathedral sponsored in 1989 – a moving example of the benefits of refugee sponsorship to both the refugees being sponsored and Canadian society.
+Refugee sponsorship also requires flexibility and willingness to step in on short notice, which committee members have done with grace and skill.

 On the slowdown in the processing of Syrian refugees, Ian McBride of AURA reports that the federal government is quietly getting through the backlog, but certainly not at the speed of 2015-early 2016.
 In the meantime, sponsorship groups like ours have sponsored single adults and families from other countries while waiting to be matched with a Syrian family.